Kansas City Southern (company)

-Kansas City Southern (KCS) is a pure transportation holding company with railroad investments in the United States, Mexico, and Panama.

-The KCS rail network includes about 7299 mi of track in the U.S. and Mexico.
+Kansas City Southern (KCS) was a transportation holding company with railroad investments in the United States, Mexico, and Panama and operated from 1887 to 2023.
+The KCS rail network included about 7299 mi of track in the U.S. and Mexico.

-Its primary U.S. holding is the Kansas City Southern Railway (KCS), a Class I railroad that operates about 3984 mi in 10 states in the midwestern and southeastern United States.
-KCS's hubs include Kansas City, Missouri; Shreveport, Louisiana; New Orleans; Dallas; and Houston.
-Among Class I railroads, KCS has the shortest route between Kansas City, the second-largest rail hub in the country, and the Gulf of Mexico.

-Its primary international holding is Kansas City Southern de México (KCSM), which operates about 3315 mi in 15 states in northeastern, central, southeast-central and southwest-central Mexico.
-KCSM reaches the Gulf of Mexico ports of Tampico, Altamira, and Veracruz, and the Pacific Ocean deepwater container port of Lázaro Cárdenas.
-KCS obtained 100% of ownership of KCSM in 2005, making KCS the only U.S. Class I Railroad to own track in Mexico.
+Its primary U.S. holding was the Kansas City Southern Railway (KCS), a Class I railroad that operated about 3984 mi in 10 states in the midwestern and southeastern United States.
+KCS's hubs included Kansas City, Missouri; Shreveport, Louisiana; New Orleans; Dallas; and Houston.
+Among Class I railroads, KCS had the shortest route between Kansas City, the second-largest rail hub in the country, and the Gulf of Mexico.
+Its primary international holding was Kansas City Southern de México (KCSM), which operated about 3315 mi in 15 states in northeastern, central, southeast-central and southwest-central Mexico.
+KCSM reached the Gulf of Mexico ports of Tampico, Altamira, and Veracruz, and the Pacific Ocean deepwater container port of Lázaro Cárdenas.
+KCS obtained 100% ownership of KCSM in 2005, making KCS the only U.S. Class I Railroad to own track in Mexico.

-The company also owns half of Panama Canal Railway Company (PCRC), which operates the Panama Canal Railway, providing ocean-to-ocean transshipment service between the Atlantic and Pacific oceans.
-The 47.6 mi railroad serves as an intermodal line for world commerce and complements the Canal, the Colón Free Trade Zone, and the Pacific and Atlantic ports.
+The company also owned half of the Panama Canal Railway Company (PCRC), which operates the Panama Canal Railway, providing ocean-to-ocean transshipment service between the Atlantic and Pacific oceans.
+The 47.6 mi railroad served as an intermodal line for world commerce and complemented the Canal, the Colón Free Trade Zone, and the Pacific and Atlantic ports.
 As of 2009, PCRC's wholly owned subsidiary, Panarail Tourism, offered passenger service for business commuters, tourists, and private charters.